lnxAv/-Unity-Candies-/README.md

 ### Content -
 - [ ] Make it snap in different directions
 - [ ] Make it snap in *Multiple* different directions
+- [ ] Add an option for MeshCollider
+- [ ] Make the BoxCollider easier to Edit
 - [ ] ...